I beg to move,

 The Government’s response has been undermined by a failure to join up policy across Government.
 The pandemic has meant that the Department for Work and Pensions now plays an essential role in supporting public health policy, which is—or should be—a major shift in the Department’s priorities.
 If people are to comply with Government rules on social distancing and self-isolation, we need to ensure that they are able to do so and that the DWP is up to this task.
 That is why we have consistently called for the suspension of the no recourse to public funds rules for DWP benefits for the duration of this pandemic—a point that was stressed by my hon.
 Friends the Members for Leicester East (Claudia Webbe) and for Brentford and Isleworth (Ruth Cadbury).

-The DWP has proved its operational ability to deal with unprecedented demands, but that effort has been severely hampered by the impact of austerity over many years, by the inflexibility of universal credit and by a failure to co-ordinate policy across Government Departments.
+The DWP has proved its operational ability to deal with unprecedented demands, but that effort has been severely hampered by the impact of austerity over many years, by the inflexibility of universal credit and by a failure to co-ordinate policy across Departments.
 Above all, the Government must ensure that the measures that have been taken over recent months in response to this crisis are not ended next April, and that they give security to millions of people who are looking to them.

 I will start with some comments on the performance of my Department over the course of the pandemic before moving on to some of the substantive points raised in the debate.
 I pay tribute to the tireless efforts of my Department’s civil servants, who have stepped up to the challenge with remarkable speed and aptitude when faced with overwhelming demand as a result of the unprecedented pandemic.
 I thank the Committee for its acknowledgement of the work of our hard-working frontline staff.

 Let me offer an insight into the sheer volume of UC claims that we have faced.
 From 16 March to the end of April, we received over 1.8 million claims for universal credit.
 The legacy benefits system simply could not have coped with this demand.
-Rather than the queues in the streets that we would have seen with a paper-based legacy system, our payment timeliness ran at a record high, with over 94% of claims paid in full and on time, and more than 1 million individuals able to access funds quickly via new claim advances.
+Rather than our seeing the queues in the streets that we would have seen with a paper-based legacy system, our payment timeliness ran at a record high, with over 94% of claims paid in full and on time, and more than 1 million individuals able to access funds quickly via new claim advances.
 We moved rapidly to roll out a package of emergency and temporary welfare measures, including the injection of billions of pounds into our welfare system this year to support those facing the most financial disruption because of the pandemic.
-That injection included a temporary increase to the universal credit standard allowance of more than £1,000 for this financial year.
-We also increased the local housing allowance rates for universal credit and housing benefit claimants to the 30th percentile of local rents from April; this vital financial support for private renters was worth on average £600 throughout this challenging period.
+That injection included a temporary increase in the universal credit standard allowance of more than £1,000 for this financial year.
+We also increased the local housing allowance rates for universal credit and housing benefit claimants to the 30th percentile of local rents from April; that vital financial support for private renters was worth on average £600 throughout this challenging period.
 We are, though, just one part of an overarching Government commitment to wrap our arms around the public.

 Let me turn to the first of the points raised by the right hon.
 Member for East Ham, on the uprating of benefits and the UC standard allowance.
 The Secretary of State announced yesterday, as part of the annual review of social security rates, that benefits would again rise in line with inflation at the start of the next financial year.
 That is a cash increase of around half a billion pounds in 2021-22.
 We also affirmed the commitment that the increase to local housing allowance rates in April this year will be retained.
 Earlier this year we invested nearly £1 billion, increasing the local housing allowance rates to the 30th percentile of local market rents, and we will maintain that level of support next year by freezing the rates at current levels.